 New tracks (from the studio) are probably already in WAV or AIFF or can easily be saved in one of those formats by your audio editing software.
 If you’re importing old tracks from CD, just rip the tracks to WAV or AIFF using iTunes.
 Select “Preferences…” from the iTunes menu, click the Import Settings… button in the General tab (for versions of iTunes earlier than 8.0, click the Advanced tab and select “Importing”), and next to “Import Using:” choose “AIFF Encoder” or “WAV Encoder.”
 If you’d prefer to upload FLAC files (which is a compressed lossless format, so it sounds exactly the same as WAV and AIFF but creates files that are about half the size and therefore take half the time to upload) we suggest using one of these tools to convert your tracks (iTunes doesn't support FLAC conversion).

 Why yes, you can.
-For some download formats (everything other than FLAC) we’ll need to downsample your consummate originals to 44.1/48 KHz, but you already assumed that.
-If the final download format only supports 16-bit samples we'll need to dither, too.
+For some download formats (everything other than WAV, AIFF, or FLAC), we’ll need to downsample your consummate originals to 44.1/48 KHz, but you already assumed that.
 If you plan on uploading a file with a higher sample rate, be sure to leave at least 0.5 dB of headroom to avoid undesirable clipping in the final transcoded formats.